techcto/rancher-aws/README.md

 ﻿# Rancher HA on AWS
-This project is under active development and is continually being approved.
+This project is under active development and is continually being improved.
 If you find any bugs or issues, please email help@solodev.com.

  ## Steps to Run
 To launch the entire stack and deploy on AWS, click on one of the ***Launch Stack*** links below or download the Master template and launch it locally.